Compare any two graphics cards:

 Display Graphs

-Power Usage and Theoretical BenchmarksMemory BandwidthThe Radeon R9 M270X, in theory, should be a small bit faster than the Radeon HD 6670 (OEM) in general. (explain)
+Power Usage and Theoretical BenchmarksMemory BandwidthTheoretically speaking, the Radeon R9 M270X will be 13% quicker than the Radeon HD 6670 (OEM) in general, because of its higher data rate. (explain)

-Texel RateThe Radeon R9 M270X should be much (approximately 51%) more effective at texture filtering than the Radeon HD 6670 (OEM). (explain)
+Texel RateThe Radeon R9 M270X is quite a bit (more or less 51%) more effective at texture filtering than the Radeon HD 6670 (OEM). (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison